IamReallyOverrated/Runelite_ChatFilter/README.md

 ## Help everyone reduce spam
 The regex list needs constant updates as bots change their spam.
 You can help by submitting additions to the regex list.

-If you'd like to submit an addition just follow these steps.
+If you'd like to submit an addition follow these steps.

     1. Create a New Issue: Click on the "Issues" tab at the top of the repository and then click the green "New Issue" button.